 Even if your employer offers Texas workers’ comp coverage, not every work injury is solely covered by workers’ comp.
 If you have been injured, we can determine whether there is a liability policy that can justly compensate you for your injuries, regardless of worker’s comp.

 Don’t go it alone.
 When you are hurt and forced to miss work, much more than your health is at stake.
 Fair compensation is your legal right and we can help you obtain it.
-If you have been injured on the job, contact our office for free case evaluation.
+If you have been injured on the job, contact our San Antonio personal injury attorney for a free case evaluation.
 Consultations are free and there is no fee unless we win your case.

 Law Offices of Ronald A. Ramos, P.C.